seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Receive my tears and seem to weep with me;
 And, were they but attired in grave weeds,
 Rome could afford no tribune like to these.
-A stone is soft as wax,–tribunes more hard than stones;
+A stone is soft as wax,--tribunes more hard than stones;
 A stone is silent, and offendeth not,
 And tribunes with their tongues doom men to death.

 *Rises*

-But wherefore stand’st thou with thy weapon drawn?
+But wherefore stand'st thou with thy weapon drawn?

 **LUCIUS**
 To rescue my two brothers from their death: